erinlhiggins/erinlhiggins.github.io/_pages/about.md

   - /about.html
 ---

 I am a Human Centered Computing PhD student and research assistant at the University of Maryland, Baltimore County.
 I am interested in creating equitable and accessible makerspaces and observing the impact of these spaces in the community.
 I am also interested in using makerspaces to develop low-cost assistive technologies.
-I am currently working under Dr. Foad Hamidi in the [DARE Lab] (https://www.participatoryfutures.com/).
+I am currently working under Dr. Foad Hamidi in the [DARE Lab](https://www.participatoryfutures.com/).

 Organizations I have worked with
 ======